YounGoat/jinang/docs/split.md

 Split string in different ways.

 *   Array __split__(string *s*, string | RegExp *seperator*)
-    The first parameter is the string to be split.
+    The first parameter is the string to be split.
     *seperator* may be a string or a regular expression object.

 *   Array __split__(string *s*, string | RegExp *seperator*, string | Array *delimiter*)